Icon of a document with a circular chart and three lines of text.

 DNA-Inspired Poster Design

 Developed the concept that flourishing is encoded in the DNA of NYU students and brought it to life in this poster.
-By leveraging NYU’s brand colors, the design reinforced the message and served as a visual cornerstone for marketing campaigns, shaping the Year-in-Review booklet and creating a cohesive narrative across all materials.
+By leveraging NYU’s brand colors, the design reinforced the message and served as a visual cornerstone for marketing campaigns, shaping the year-in-review design and creating a cohesive narrative across all materials.

 NYU Student Affairs Year-in-Review booklet with a colorful abstract on the cover; inside spread shows a student in front of a pool holding a trophy, with text and images about the Athletics and Recreation division.